Shopify/react-native-skia/docs/docs/animations/values.md

 };
 ```

-## Values
+## Skia Values

-The basic `value` shown above is a value that stores some kind of Javascript value.
+The basic `SkiaValue` is a value that stores some kind of Javascript value.
 It can be used to store numbers, strings, booleans, objects and even arrays:

 ```tsx twoslash
 import { useValue } from "@shopify/react-native-skia";